 Students seeking Mathematics certification should follow the Teacher Certification track and elect to pursue a Bachelor of Arts or a Bachelor of Science degree.
-The requirements for each degree are found in the University Bulletin under the Department of Mathematics and Computer Science.
-Required courses include:
+The curriculum for either offers flexibility so that students seeking secondary certification can include the professional semester of student teaching in the seventh or eighth semester.